ewine-project/lte_u_interference_on_wifi/README.md

 iperf3.pklz

 - UDP downlink throughput measured at the WiFi AP
+- Note: the normalized UDP throughput of the WiFi link under LTE-U interference, relative to the non-interfered WiFi link, corresponds to the effective available medium airtime for the WiFi link.

 regmon.pklz

-- RegMon data collected at the WiFi AP
+- RegMon data collected at the WiFi AP; see [regmon](https://github.com/thuehn/RegMon) website for more information.

 ## Scripts: